 (2) a member of the governing body of each participating home rule charter or statutory city, appointed by the governing body;

-(4) the commissioner of the Department of Employment and Economic Development or an employee of the department designated by the commissioner; and
+(4) the commissioner of the department of trade and economic development or an employee of the department designated by the commissioner; and

 (5) other members as may be provided by the bylaws adopted and amended in accordance with subdivision 4.